Stocks to Fire and Hire: Emanuel Datt on Small-Caps

 The Datt Small Companies Fund invests in a focused portfolio of Australian small-cap companies with resilient balance sheets and long-term growth potential.
 Small-cap stocks often present overlooked opportunities, and through disciplined stock selection and independent research, the Fund seeks to capture these opportunities while managing risk.
 The objective is to deliver attractive risk-adjusted returns across different market conditions for wholesale investors seeking high-conviction exposure to small-cap equities.

-Our disciplined, research-driven process identifies undervalued companies in Australia with durable long-term growth drivers.
+Our research-driven process identifies undervalued companies in Australia with durable long-term growth drivers.
 We invest alongside our clients, ensuring full alignment of interests.

 To learn more or to invest in the Datt Capital Small Companies Fund, visit our Fund page or contact our Head of Distribution, Daniel Liptak, via call at 0419 004 524 or email at daniel@datt.com.au.